Understand What is EMI and How EMI is Calculated

 At the beginning of your repayment, a higher portion of your EMI goes towards interest.
 Over time, a larger portion goes toward the principal.
 This is known as amortization.

-Example of How EMI Works
+Example of how EMI is calculated

-• A part of the ₹24,000 (principal)
+• A part of the Rs.
+24,000 (principal)

 • The interest charged by the lender

-Types of EMI Plans
+Types of EMI plans

 There are two main types of EMI plans: